 How can you focus when you don’t have a target and you don’t know where the bull’s eye is at, right?

-Having the ability to focus is vital to your success in whatever you do, be it at work or in life.
+Having the ability to focus is vital to your success in everything you do, be it at work or in life.
 And our attention span is shrinking due to all sorts of digital distractions in our world.

 The good news is that our ability to focus works like our muscle.
 We can train it to improve it.